murataltinli/ERNIE/README.md

 Test2 run generates 1k inverse beta decay events at the beggining of the reactor fuel cycle.
 It uses ILL-Vogel model for spectrum calculation and the fission fractions are calculated using linear interpolation.

 Details on the parameters used for the test runs can be found in the corresponding card files.

+ROOTv6.22/06 and HepMC3.2.4 were used to generate the output files.

 # ROOT Output
 Inside the ROOT output files, the data generated for U235, U238, Pu239, Pu241 and their total is written in individual trees.